martinestoyanov/project2/README.md

 ### Notes for setup

---Ensure npm install is performed on repo clone.
+-Ensure npm install is performed on repo clone.
---Server is started using npm start dev or npm start.
+-Server is started using npm start dev or npm start.
---Server is started on Port 3000 or as defined in .env file.
+-Server is started on Port 3000 or as defined in .env file.

 ### Boilerplate generated with Ironlauncher